openlearningtools/opencompetencies/README.md

     $ wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh

 Make sure you are logged in to heroku through the command line.
-Then in your local project directory, activate the virtual environment and run "heroku create":
+Then in your local project directory, activate the virtual environment and run "heroku create".
+After heroku creates your project, push your files to heroku:

     $ heroku login
     $ cd /srv/opencompetencies
     /srv/opencompetencies $ source venv/bin/activate
     (venv)/srv/opencompetencies $ heroku create
+    (venv)/srv/opencompetencies $ git push heroku master

+Now we need to set our DJANGO_SECRET_KEY environment variable:

+    $ heroku config:set DJANGO_SECRET_KEY="your_secret_key"

-This will push your project files to heroku, and create a url for your project.
-You will need to sync the development database on heroku:
+After this, you will need to sync the development database on heroku.

     (venv)/srv/opencompetencies $ heroku run bash
     $ python manage.py syncdb
     $ python manage.py migrate competencies
     $ exit
     (venv)/srv/opencompetencies $ heroku open

+If you can run commands locally, but have trouble with "heroku run bash", you can run those commands individually through the command line:

+    (venv)/srv/opencompetencies $ heroku run python manage.py syncdb
+    (venv)/srv/opencompetencies $ heroku run python manage.py migrate competencies

 This should take you to your own live version of the opencompetencies project.
 When you make changes to your local project and you want to push those changes live, just push your changes to heroku: